HTTPArchive/almanac.httparchive.org/src/content/en/2025/capabilities.md

 console.log(text); // "Hello from Web Almanac!"
 ```

-The Async Clibpoard API is supported in Chromium-based browsers and Safari.
-Firefox has partial support.
+The Async Clibpoard API is supported in Chromium-based browsers, Safari and Firefox.
+Only Chromium-based browsers have support for richer clipboard data, like web custom formats.

 {{ figure_markup(
   image="clipboard.png",